adityasiriexporters/MonthlyOrganics/replit.md

 - July 05, 2025.
 Fixed syntax error in models.py and successfully deployed application
 - July 05, 2025.
 Fixed health check endpoint and confirmed mobile-first design is working properly
 - July 05, 2025.
 Designed and implemented e-commerce database schema with 4 tables: ecommerce_users, categories, ecommerce_products, and product_variations
+- July 05, 2025.
+Built complete homepage with sliding banners, category grid, static banners, and product cards - all mobile-first responsive
+- July 05, 2025.
+Implemented dynamic header system (two-row for homepage, simple for other pages) and mobile navigation bar
+- July 05, 2025.
+Created profile page with clean list interface and placeholder routes for all navigation items
 ```

 ## User Preferences